-First edition published in Hong Kong in 2019.
-Second edition published in Hong Kong in 2020.
-Third edition published in Hong Kong in 2021.
+First edition published in Hong Kong in 2019 Second edition published in Hong Kong in 2020 Third edition published in Hong Kong in 2021 Fourth edition published in Hong Kong in 2022

-Copyright © Azan Marwah & Shaphan Marwah 2021.
+Copyright © Azan Marwah & Shaphan Marwah 2022.
 All rights reserved.